Easy integration of YouTube and Vimeo videos into TYPO3 pages

 Show Videos Titles & Show Video Descriptions

-These checkboxes allow you to specify whether or not to display titles or descriptions of the video.
+These checkboxes allow you to specify whether to show titles or descriptions of the video.
+If you don't show titles and/or descriptions, you don't need to set a character limit.

 Aspect Ratio